paritytech/polkadot/roadmap/implementers-guide/src/types/approval.md

 A signed approval vote which references the candidate indirectly via the block.
 If there exists a look-up to the candidate hash from the block hash and candidate index, then this can be transformed into a `SignedApprovalVote`.

-Although this vote references the candidate by a specific block hash and candidate index, the vote actually applies to
+Although this vote references the candidate by a specific block hash and candidate index, the signature is computed on the actual `SignedApprovalVote` payload.

 ```rust
 struct IndirectSignedApprovalVote {